M3RG-IITD/llamat/README.md

 We performed domain adaptation of the models LLaMA-3 and LLaMA-2 for use in material science, via continued pretraining followed by instruction finetuning on material science and chemistry datasets.
 ### results comparison on the downstream dataset
 ![fig2_new](https://github.com/user-attachments/assets/79098ebe-bf2e-48b8-972f-1dc98fdbfd7c).

 for full results please look at our paper [Foundational Large Language Models for Materials Research ](https://arxiv.org/abs/2412.09560).

-The models can be downloaded from [https://huggingface.co/m3rg-iitd](https://huggingface.co/m3rg-iitd)
+The models can be downloaded from [https://huggingface.co/m3rg-iitd](https://huggingface.co/m3rg-iitd) The codebase makes use of the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) library for efficient training of LLMs.
+Go through their documentation to understand the basics.
+The environment for using our codebase is same as the one for Megatron-LLM.
 ---
 ## Pretraining
 Pretraining was performed on a text corpus of total 30B tokens, interleaved in the following way:

 1. 10M research paper tokens taken from Elsevier and Springer publications followed by 0.1M Red Pajama tokens
 2. 30M Matsci community discourse tokens included in the last 3B (10%) of the dataset in 100:1 ratio.

 The pretraining was performed on a Cerebras-CS2 cluster and supported by Edinburgh International Data Facility (EIDF) and University of Edinburgh.

 ---